trumanellis/Papers/Aerospace/PresentationNotes.md

 ## Title Slide
 Good morning, everyone.
-Thank you for coming to my dissertation defense.
+Thank you for coming to my presentation.
-I've been developing a space-time discontinuous Petrov-Galerkin finite element for applications to transient fluid mechanics.
+This is a brief overview of some work I did for my dissertation developing a space-time discontinuous Petrov-Galerkin finite element for applications to transient fluid mechanics.
+But I'll try to not to get into the weeds with the technical stuff.

 ## Table of Contents
 I'll begin by explaining our motivation of in some sense automating scientific computing with DPG.
-Then we'll look at what discontinuous Petrov-Galerkin finite elements are before jumping into some work I did developing a locally conservative DPG formulation.
-Next I'll develop a theory for space-time DPG as applied to transient convection-diffusion and apply this by extension to the incompressible and compressible Navier-Stokes equations.
+Then we'll look at what discontinuous Petrov-Galerkin finite elements are.
+Next I'll develop a theory for space-time DPG as applied to transient convection-diffusion and apply this by extension to the compressible Navier-Stokes equations.

 ## Navier-Stokes Equations
 Basically what I want to say on this slide is that Navier-Stokes is hard.
 Despite the decades of research that have been invested in simulating fluid flows, robust simulation is still a challenge.